-As Chart 1 shows, the data series, which starts in 1929, shows that profit margins appear to be mean reverting.13 As this fits the assumptions of the Cobb-Douglas production function, 14 it is reasonable to assume that they have been mean reverting over the long-term.
+As Figure 1 shows, the data series, which starts in 1929, shows that profit margins appear to be mean-reverting.
+As this fits the assumptions of the Cobb-Douglas production function, it is reasonable to assume that they have been mean-reverting over the long-term.
 They will therefore have been on average at the same level when there was no Federal corporation tax as they have been since when it has been always significant and often above 50%.
-Profit margins cannot therefore have risen and fallen with the level of corporation tax, which has not been borne either by profits or by the incomes of employees.
+Thus profit margins cannot have risen and fallen with the level of corporation tax, which has therefore not been borne either by profits or by the incomes of employees.
+This is confirmed by the absence of any correlation ( $\mathbb{R}^2$ correlation = 0.000) between